A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Introduction

-With the availability of high frequency data, various realized measures have been proposed and allow potentially more accurate volatility estimation compared to the daily return, such as Realized Variance (RV) (\cite{andersen1998answering}, \cite{andersen2003modeling}). \cite{hansen2012realized} propose a Realized-GARCH framework.
-In addition to the GARCH equation, in Realized-GARCH a measurement equation that contemporaneously links the unobserved volatility with a realized measure is included.
+With the availability of high frequency data, various realized measures have been proposed, such as Realized Variance (RV) (\Citealp{andersen1998answering}; \Citealp{andersen2003modeling}).
+These allow potentially more accurate volatility estimation compared to the daily return. \cite{hansen2012realized} propose a Realized-GARCH framework which extends the GARCH model by introducing a measurement equation that contemporaneously links the volatility and realized measure.
 The Realized-GARCH is shown to be capable of producing accurate volatility estimation and forecasting results, by employing RV and other realized measures.
 The Realized-GARCH model has gained popularity in the recent decade, with various extensions proposed.
-A Realized-EGARCH is developed in \cite{hansen2016exponential} which allows for multiple realized measure to be employed. \cite{huang2016modeling} develop a long memory realized heterogeneous autoregressive GARCH (Realized-HAR-GARCH). \cite{chen2019bayesian} extend the Realized-GARCH model to a threshold framework by employing a threshold GARCH equation (Realized-Threshold-GARCH). \cite{gerlach2020recare} propose a semi-parametric realized conditional autoregressive expectile framework (Realized-CARE).
+A Realized-EGARCH is developed by \cite{hansen2016exponential} and allows multiple realized measures to be employed.
+Comparing to the Realized-GARCH, another development of the Realized-EGARCH model is that two leverage terms are introduced in both the GARCH and measurement equations. \cite{huang2016modeling} develop a long memory realized heterogeneous autoregressive GARCH (Realized-HAR-GARCH). \cite{chen2019bayesian} extend the Realized-GARCH model to a threshold framework by employing a threshold GARCH equation (Realized-Threshold-GARCH), so that the leverage effect can be also modelled in the GARCH equation. \cite{gerlach2022bayesian} propose a semi-parametric realized conditional autoregressive expectile framework (Realized-CARE).